 Omeprazole (By mouth)

-Treats heartburn, stomach ulcers, and gastroesophageal reflux disease (GERD).
-Also helps heal a damaged esophagus.
+Treats heartburn, a damaged esophagus, stomach ulcers, and gastroesophageal reflux disease (GERD).
+This medicine is a proton pump inhibitor (PPI).

 First - Omeprazole, Good Neighbor Pharmacy Omeprazole, Good Sense Omeprazole, Leader Omeprazole, Omeclamox-Pak, PriLOSEC, PriLOSEC OTC, Quality Choice Omeprazole Magnesium, Rite Aid Omeprazole, Sunmark Omeprazole, The Medicine Shoppe Omeprazole, TopCare OmeprazoleThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to omeprazole or similar medicines, such as esomeprazole, lansoprazole, pantoprazole.
+Do not use it if you had an allergic reaction to omeprazole or similar medicines.